 The Right Click Context Menu gives you added functionality by offering you actions you can take with the item.
 It also lets you create new documents, folders, shortcuts or items when you select the New context Menu.
-But over time, you may realize that you don’t really use most of the items in the New context menu or you may wish to add some entries.
+But over time, you may realize that you don’t really use most of the items in the New context menu, or you may wish to add some entries.
 We have already seen how we can add, remove, edit all the Context Menu items in Windows.
-In this post we will see how you can edit, add or remove items from New Context Menu in Windows 8 as well as Windows 7, using the Registry Editor or freeware to do it easily.
+In this post, we will see how you can edit, add or remove items from New Context Menu in Windows 10/8/7, using the Registry Editor or freeware to do it easily.

 Edit or Remove items from New Context Menu